- With seriously good Double Plus (A++) grades or close to them on both sides, we guarantee you’ve never heard McCartney’s Apple debut sound this good

 The Word Is Out

-We have been touting McCartney’s first solo album for more than a decade.
+We have been touting McCartney’s first solo album for decades.
 Ever read a word about it in an audiophile context elsewhere?

 Of course you haven’t.
 The audiophile world doesn’t know and doesn’t care about great albums like this one, but we at Better Records LIVE for albums with sound and music of this caliber.
 It’s a permanent resident of our Top 100 List for a reason: no other solo album by a Beatle can touch it.